openpd-dev/openpd/docs/src/tutorials/howto_createSystem/main.rst

     visualizer = pd.SystemVisualizer(system)
     visualizer.show()

-The only difference is the ``SequenceLoader`` can only create system based on the random generated coordinate as shown below:
+The difference is the ``SequenceLoader`` can only create a system based on the random generated coordinate as shown below:

 ----------------